smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

 After reverting persistent data SDL should response `RegisterAppInterfaceResponse(success=true,result_code=RESUME_FAILED)` to mobile application.

-I multiple applications trying to restore the same subscription SDL should send the only first subscription to HMI.
+If multiple applications trying to restore the same subscription SDL should send the only first subscription to HMI.
 If the first subscription was failed and application received `result_code=RESUME_FAILED` result code, for the second application SDL should also try to restore the subscription.

 ## Potential downsides